Claim vs. Lawsuit

 Often, the first thing people do after they are injured in an accident is file an injury claim with an insurance company.
 If someone files a claim, they are informing the insurance company of their injury and the insurance company’s responsibility to pay for their damages.

-An injury victim might file an insurance claim after a car accident, slip and fall accident, dog bite, medical malpractice incident, or another injury-producing event.
+An injury victim might file an insurance claim after a car accident, truck accident, slip and fall accident, dog bite, medical malpractice incident, or another injury-producing event.
 In most cases, the victim will file their injury claim with the at-fault party’s insurer.